-As part of our efforts to protect the health and safety of the campus community, Case Western Reserve is encouraging everyone to confirm their vaccine status via the university’s secure health record system.
+As part of our efforts to protect the health and safety of the campus community, Case Western Reserve is asking everyone to confirm their vaccine status via the university’s secure health record system.

 Below are step-by-step instructions to access the platform and provide necessary information.
 You will need to upload a photograph or scan of your vaccination documentation (typically a card) to complete the verification process.